-The CMP6060 Control System is shipped with a default administrator account, with a user name ADMIN and a pre-set password.
-Change the password as soon as possible.
-Using this as the current password, assign an administrator and change the administrator password.
+The CMP6060 Control System is shipped with a default administrator account, with the user name "ADMIN" and a pre-set password "admin".
+Using "admin" as the current password, assign an administrator and assign a new password to the new administrator.